Revisiting the Jones eigenproblem in fluid-structure interaction: The fluid-structure interaction problem

-the value $w^2$ is a higher-multiplicity Jones eigenvalue with an associated eigenspace which includes both $s-$ and $p-$ modes.

-Studying this simple example, it became clear that the situation for polygonal domains required a different approach, and would yield different results, than for the setting in \cite{ref:harge1990}.
-We can imagine, for example, that under certain conditions it could be possible for domains comprising a finite union of rectangles could possess Jones modes.
+Studying this simple example it became clear that the situation for polygonal domains required a different approach, and would yield different results {to those described} in \cite{ref:harge1990}.
+One could think, for example, that under certain conditions it could be possible for domains comprising a finite union of rectangles could possess Jones modes; this is shown to be the case for the L-shaped domain in a subsequent section.